lidofinance/ethereum-staking-widget/faq/index-risks-of-staking-with-lido.md

 - Smart contract security

   There is an inherent risk that Lido could contain a smart contract vulnerability or bug.
 The Lido code is open-sourced, audited and covered by an extensive bug bounty program to minimise this risk.
 To mitigate smart contract risks, all of the core Lido contracts are audited.
 Audit reports can be found [here](https://github.com/lidofinance/audits#lido-protocol-audits).
-Besides, Lido is covered with a massive [Immunefi bugbounty program](https://immunefi.com/bounty/lido/).
+Besides, Lido is covered with a massive [Immunefi bug bounty program](https://immunefi.com/bounty/lido/).

 - Beacon chain - Technical risk